angela-m-olson-13/juno-pm/04-ai-ux/user-flow.md

 # AI-Native User Flow · Juno

 ## Entry point

 **Signal type:** New message / transcript received

-A new P0 customer transcript is uploaded to the "Raw Input" column in Juno.
+A new customer transcript containing a PO concern is uploaded to the Raw data column in Juno to be processed.

 **What they see instantly**